Correspondences acting on constant cycle curves on K3 surfaces

-Denote by $B$ the branch locus of $\pi_q$.
-Since projections from points have degree 3, ramification points are either simple, i.e. exactly two branches come together, or of total ramification, i.e. all branches come together.
-In particular either the general ramification point is simple or all ramification points have total ramification and the cover is Galois.
-By \cite[Theorem 1]{Y01} the set of points $q$ corresponding to projections $\pi'_q$ which are Galois covers is finite and by \cite[Corollary 2.2]{Y01} described by the points $q$ such that $X\cap T_qX$ is given by $4$ distinct lines.
-Since $X$ does not contain lines, such a set is empty.
-Therefore, for all points $q\in X$, the projection $\pi_q'$ is such that the general point of the ramification divisor $R$ has simple ramification.
-Again because $\pi_q'$ has degree $3$ outside the exceptional divisor, we deduce that $\pi_q^{-1}(B)$ is given by the union of two curves.
-One of them is the ramification locus $R$, whose general point has multiplicity $2$ in the intersection with each line through $q$.
-The other one, denoted by $A$, is cut out by the last intersection point of each line with $X$.
+Denote by $B$ the branch locus of $\pi'_q$.
+Since the degree of the morphism $\pi'_q$ outside the exceptional divisor is 3, the points of ramification are either simple, i.e. exactly two branches come together, or of total ramification, i.e. all branches come together.
+In particular, either the general point of ramification is simple or all points of ramification have total ramification and the cover is Galois.
+By \cite[Theorem 1]{Y01} the set of points $q$ corresponding to morphisms $\pi'_q$ that come from Galois covers is finite and by \cite[Corollary 2.2]{Y01} described by the points $q$ such that $X\cap T_qX$ is given by $4$ distinct lines.
+Since by assumption $X$ does not contain lines, such a set is empty.
+Therefore, for all points $q\in X$, the morphism $\pi_q'$ is such that the general point of $R$ has simple ramification.
+Because $\pi_q'$ has degree $3$ outside the exceptional divisor, we can describe ${\pi'_q}^{-1}(B)$ as the union of two curves.
+One, which is the ramification locus $R$ and whose general point has multiplicity $2$ at the intersection with each line through $q$.
+The other, denoted by $A$, is cut out by the last intersection point of each line with $X'$.
 The intersection $R\cdot A$ is a zero cycle whose points are exactly the points of $R$ having non-simple ramification, i.e. having more than two branches coming together.
-But then for degree reasons these points are exactly the points $p\in X$ such that $q+3p=l_{p,q}\cdot X$ and we conclude that the degree of the second projection $\pi_{2,J}$ is exactly the degree of the cycle $A\cdot R$.
+These points are exactly the points $p\in X$ such that $q+3p=l_{p,q}\cdot X$.
+Therefore, for a general $q$, they are the points in the fiber of the second projection at $q$.
+We then conclude that the degree of the second projection $\pi_{2,J}$ is exactly the degree of the cycle $A\cdot R$.